 Q3.
-On the sign about Bogs Field, How many of Harrogate's 88 Mineral Wells are found here?
+On the sign about Bogs Field, The waters are of what origin - having never fallen as rain?

 At the café, bear right then left on the path to pass between two large (horse chestnut) trees, keep right and go ahead to see the Magnesia Well pump room (recently restored) on the left (There are 2 wells just behind here, they are the small structures with a roof over them).
-Turn Right opposite the pump room, go past the toilets and then past the New Zealand garden and Turn Left out of Valley Gardens to Cornwall Road (no sign).
+Turn Right opposite the pump room, go past the public toilets and then past the New Zealand garden and Turn Left out of Valley Gardens to Cornwall Road (no sign).
 Turn Left up Cornwall Road keeping the road on your right, passing the site of the Royal Baths Hospital on your left (now housing).
 The pavement then narrows and is grassed over in places so you may wish to cross to the opposite side until the Busy Bees Nursery.
 Turn Left into Sussex Avenue and continue to end.